Multepal/documentation-schema-texts/README.md

 # documentation-schema-texts
-Development space for the TEI ODD and headers that will be used to validate all source texts to be ingested by Multepal/aanalte.
+Development space for the TEI ODD and TEI headers used to validate all source texts to be ingested by Multepal/aanalte.

 ## Basic Documentation for the Multepal.odd